Pelham Lakeview UMC brings children back for a successful Vacation Bible School - Shelby County Reporter

 The church participated in the “Rocky Railway: Jesus’ Power Pulls Us Through” programming, which relates different verses in the Bible to show that God will help pull people through any situation.

-Children’s Director Hannah Sorrell said that the church wanted to share their love of God with the children who attended and VBS is one of the best opportunities each year to do that.
+Children’s Director Hannah Sorrell said that the church wanted to share their love of God with the children who attended, and VBS is one of the best opportunities each year to do that.

-“Our biggest passion is that we love the kids no matter where they are from or what they do, we just want them to know that Jesus loves them,” Sorrell explained.
+“Our biggest passion is that we love the kids no matter where they are from or what they do; we just want them to know that Jesus loves them,” Sorrell explained.
 “One of the things that we focus on is that the Bible tells us to have a childlike heart, and that is what we are really trying to do to reach these kids.”

 The lessons featured during the VBS include stories like Paul encouraging others in a storm, or Jesus’ death and resurrection to show that no matter how hard the situation, trusting in Jesus will help them overcome it.